akpgrnd/basketOne/README.md

 Basket test API

 # Technology stack
-Solution is written .Net Core 2.2
+- Solution is written .Net Core 2.2
-Visual Studio 2017
+- Visual Studio 2017

 # How to run
+- Run from VisualStudio using IIS Express
-Set Checkout.Basket.API as startup project
+- Set Checkout.Basket.API as a startup project
-To demo automatically set multiple startup projects.
+- To demo automatically set multiple startup projects.
 Add Checkout.Demo project to startup

 # What API is capable of
 - Show basket